Mathematics of apportionment

-Mathematically, an apportionment method is just a method of rounding fractions to integers.
-As simple as it may sound, each and every method for rounding suffers from one or more paradoxes.
-The mathematical theory of apportionment aims to decide what paradoxes can be avoided, or in other words, what properties can be expected from an apportionment method.
+Mathematically, an apportionment method is just a method of rounding real numbers to natural numbers.
+Despite the simplicity of this problem, every method of rounding suffers one or more paradoxes, as proven by the Balinski–Young theorem.
+The mathematical theory of apportionment identifies what properties can be expected from an apportionment method.

 The mathematical theory of apportionment was studied as early as 1907 by the mathematician Agner Krarup Erlang.
-It was later developed to a great detail by the mathematician Michel Balinsky and the economist Peyton Young.
-Besides its application to political parties, it is also applicable to fair item allocation when agents have different entitlements.
-It is also relevant in manpower planning - where jobs should be allocated in proportion to characteristics of the labor pool, to statistics - where the reported rounded numbers of percentages should sum up to 100%, and to bankruptcy problems.
+It was later developed to a great detail by the mathematician Michel Balinski and the economist Peyton Young.